danielabar/meblog/src/markdown/securing-routes-on-heroku-with-rails-route-constraints.md

 One trade-off worth noting: blocked requests still reach your app.
 Every request to a restricted route hits a dyno, which consumes resources, before the route constraint rejects it with a 404.

 ## TODO
-- work on intro, make it more clear it's a Rails app...
-- maybe add "Rollout" section - deploy code, turn on flag, a few hiccups with internal staff forgetting that it was required, resulting in Slack messages like "help admin is broken", solution: update internal docs for admin access
+- maybe add "Rollout" section - deploy to staging for manual testing, then deploy to prod, turn on flag, a few hiccups with internal staff forgetting that it was required, resulting in Slack messages like "help admin is broken", solution: update internal docs for admin access
-- maybe update title to incorporate "IP Address"
+- maybe update title to incorporate "IP Address" and "restrict" rather than "secure"